 To review, a leak is a hole in the stomach that can develop during healing after gastric sleeve surgery.
 It is a serious complication that can be life-threatening.
 Surgeons in general are very focused on trying to prevent leaks.

 The industry average leak rate, according to a study by Aurora et al, who compiled data from 29 different published leak studies involving 4,888 gastric sleeve operations, is 2.4%, with a range between surgeons from 0% to 7%.**

-To read more about gastric sleeve leak, click here.
+To read more about gastric sleeve leak, visit our gastric sleeve complications page.

 Gastric Sleeve Patient Outcomes 2016 – Heartburn/Acid Reflux

 Heartburn/acid reflux is the main potential long-term issue after gastric sleeve surgery.
-Published studies suggest that one of the most important determinants of heartburn risk after gastric sleeve surgery is who the surgeon is (reference).*
+Published studies suggest that one of the most important determinants of heartburn risk after gastric sleeve surgery is who the surgeon is (Oor et al).*

-The huge variation in reported heartburn/acid reflux rates after gastric sleeve surgery, in Dr. Oliak’s opinion, is due to variability in surgeon technique regarding the diagnosis and repair of hiatal hernias, and regarding the surgical details of how the gastric sleeve is constructed.
+The variation in reported heartburn/acid reflux rates after gastric sleeve surgery is likely due to variability in surgeon technique regarding the diagnosis and repair of hiatal hernias, and regarding the surgical details of how the gastric sleeve is constructed.